This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This vanilla buttercream frosting is especially good on warm cinnamon rolls.
 It melts slightly into the swirls while still holding enough structure to stay light and fluffy on top.

-If you’re looking for a soft, bakery-style finish, try it with my Homemade Cinnamon Rolls — they’re tender, lightly sweet, and the perfect base for a generous layer of buttercream.
+If you’re looking for a soft, bakery-style finish, try it with my Homemade Cinnamon Rolls or my Sourdough Discard Cinnamon Rolls — they’re tender, lightly sweet, and the perfect base for a generous layer of buttercream.

 Try it on our Sturdy white cake or our Frosted Sugar Cookie Bars!